CoalMineSoftware/jStately/README.md

 jStately
 ========

-By Brandon Rich
+by Brandon Rich

-jStately is a state machine written in Java.
-There are a few graphic tools out there that can churn out generated state machine code in a variety of languages including Java.
-But the goal of jStately is to allow developers to "hand craft" maintainable, readable state graphs in an object-oriented way.
+jStately is a state machine library written in Java.
+Its goal is to allow developers to "hand craft" maintainable, readable state graphs in an object-oriented way.

 It was written with OOD principles and extensibility in mind.
 Users build `StateGraph`s made up primarily of `State`s and `Transition`s, implementing